Free and Open Indo-Pacific

 Free and Open Indo-Pacific (FOIP; 自由で開かれたインド太平洋) is an umbrella term that encompasses Indo-Pacific-specific strategies of countries with similar interests in the region.
-The concept, with its origins in Weimar German geopolitics, has been revived since 2006 through Japanese initiatives and American cooperation since 2006.
+The concept, with its origins in Weimar German geopolitics, has been revived since 2006 through Japanese initiatives and American cooperation.

-Japan introduced the FOIP concept and formally put it down as a strategy in 2016.
+Prime Minister Shinzo Abe of Japan introduced the FOIP concept and formally put it down as a strategy in 2016.
 In 2019 the United States Department of State published a document formalizing its concept of a free and open Indo-Pacific.
-Since then, multiple countries from the European Union to Southeast Asia, have referred to the Indo-Pacific in national security or foreign policy documents.
+Since then, multiple countries in regions from the European Union to Southeast Asia, have referred to the Indo-Pacific in national security or foreign policy documents.

 Origin

-Historians and political scientists have shown that the "Indo-Pacific" emerged in the contexts of Weimar German geopolitics in the 1920s-1930s, and has since spread to Japan through Karl Haushofer's intervention.
+Historians and political scientists have shown that the "Indo-Pacific" emerged in the context of Weimar German geopolitics in the 1920s-1930s, and since then spread to Japan through Karl Haushofer's intervention.
+Haushofer's designation of the Indo-Pacific as a geopolitical region arose from his global strategy based on the German-Japanese "Pan-region" rule, to oppose the "British and U.S. colonial control of the Indian Ocean and the Western Pacific regions".
+During the inter-war period, Japan also embraced "the concept of the Indo-Pacific to pursue its vision of Lebensraum," leading to invasions in the Philippines, China, and Southeast Asia.

+Lewis Tambs, National Security Council at the White House and diplomat under the Reagan presidency, updated and wrote its preface to the 2002 publication.

-During 2006–07 when Taro Aso was Foreign Minister, Japan presented the idea of "Freedom and Prosperity".
+During 2006–07 when Taro Aso was foreign minister, the Japanese government presented the idea of "Freedom and Prosperity".

-In August 2007, Prime Minister Shinzo Abe's speech in the Parliament of India included the scope of thinking as followings:
+In August 2007, Prime Minister Shinzo Abe's speech in the Parliament of India included the following:

-It was the base model of FOIP according to Keiichi Ichikawa, the diplomat who had been in charged of Policy Coordination Division, and Katsuyuki Yakushiji, one of the consulted experts.
+It was the base model of FOIP according to Keiichi Ichikawa, the diplomat who had been in charge of Abe's Policy Coordination Division, and Katsuyuki Yakushiji, one of the consulted experts.

 According to the Japanese Ministry of Foreign Affairs (MOFA), Abe first officially explained Japan's commitment to the FOIP strategy in Kenya on 27 August 2016.

-However, even before this, the concept of FOIP also falls in place with Abe's thinking of "diplomacy that takes a panoramic perspective of the world map".
-In 2012, Prime Minister Abe's first elucidation of FOIP went as follows:
+However, even before then, the concept of FOIP also fell in place with Abe's thinking of "diplomacy that takes a panoramic perspective of the world map".
+In 2012, Abe's first elucidation of FOIP went as follows: